Javascript is not enabled.

 7 Brain-Friendly Staples to Keep on Hand

-These common pantry foods contain nutrients that may help protect memory, increase energy, reduce anxiety, research suggests
+These common pantry foods contain nutrients that may help protect memory, increase energy and reduce anxiety

 1. Canned Pumpkin